-Hi, Leo.
+Question: Hi, Leo.
 I believe that every time I run CCleaner, my bank doesn’t recognize me anymore.
 I then have to go through a whole rigmarole to get on to my account.
 It’s been suggested that the cause is that I’ve erased the cookie that my bank site has planted and therefore it doesn’t recognize my PC anymore.
-I use Firefox on XP.
-Do you agree?
 How can I identify its cookies so that I can isolate it so that CCleaner will not erase it.
-If you don’t agree then, what do you think is the problem?
+If you don’t agree, then what do you think is the problem?

 Two-stage verification

-Many banks that have a good level of security will actually have two stages of verification.
-On a computer that is unrecognized (in other words, that doesn’t have this extra cookie set by the site to indicate that it has been recognized), the login process may involve asking you for one or more of your security questions before it actually allows you to complete the login.
+Many banks with reasonable security have two stages of verification.
+On a computer that is unrecognized, such as one you’ve not used to visit the bank website before, the process may involve asking you one or more of your security questions before it allows you to complete the log-in.

-CCleaner gives you the opportunity to identify the cookies and to specify exceptions to what it will clean.
+CCleaner, and most cookie-cleaning utilities, give you the opportunity to identify the cookies and to specify exceptions.

 Look for the cookies that include the domain name of your bank.
-For example, if your bank is BankofAmerica.com, then maybe what you will find in that list are cookies associated with that domain.
-Those are the cookies that you want to preserve.
+For example, if your bank is BankofAmerica.com, then maybe what you will find in that list are cookies dropped by BankofAmerica.com.
+Those are the cookies you want to preserve.

-The problem is that many banks actually use a third party service.
-So I might go to my bank but when I go to the actual login they will have switched to the domain owned by this third party.
-In my case, that happens to be netteller.com, and not the domain of my bank.
+One problem is that many banks actually use a third party service.
+I might go to my bank’s website via their domain, but when I actually log in and access my accounts, they will have switched to the domain owned by this third party.
+In my case, for example, it’s netteller.com.

-Watch for that.
-The next time that you’re actually accessing your online banking information, take a look at the different domains that appear in the address bar.
-It may just be your bank; it may be several domains that are clearly owned by your bank, or it may be domains that the bank uses from a third-party as I described.
-All of those domains need to be exceptions listed in CCleaner so that the program doesn’t try to clean the cookies associated with those domains.
+The next time you access your online banking information, take a look at the different domains that appear in the address bar.
+It may just be your bank; it may be several domains that are owned by your bank; it may be domains that the bank uses from a third party, as I described.
+All of those domains need to be listed in CCleaner as exceptions, so the program doesn’t clean the cookies associated with those domains.

 It may end up being a bit of trial and error.
-You may think that you’ve identified a few of the domains associated with your banking and done the exception thing – and then find that you didn’t catch all the domains.
-But my guess is it will be a pretty quick process to identify the internet domains that need to be listed in CCleaner as exceptions so that you can continue to login without having to jump through all these extra hoops.
+In other words, you may think you’ve identified a few of the domains associated with your banking and done the exception thing, only to find that you didn’t catch all the domains.
+But my guess is it will be a pretty quick process to identify the internet domains that need to be listed in CCleaner as exceptions so you can continue to log in without having to jump through all these extra hoops.

 Do this